samjulien/blog/_posts/2018-08-15-typescript-3-tuple-ware-and-intro-the-unknown.markdown

 ### Spread Expressions with TypeScript Tuples

 The rest parameter syntax looks very familiar to the spread operator; however, they are very different.
-As we learned earlier, the rest parameter syntax collects parameter into a single variable and then expands them under its variable name.
+As we learned earlier, the rest parameter syntax collects parameters into a single variable and then expands them under its variable name.
 On the other hand, the spread operator expands the elements of an array or object.
 With TypeScript 3.0, the spread operator can also expand the elements of a tuple.

 Let's see this in action using our `Point3D` tuple.
 Let's replace the code in `index.ts` and populate it with the following: